 Add a working storefront to the site you're building.

 Bodega adds a real shop to the site you're making with Claude, Cursor, or any other AI coding tool.
-It's a one-time setup helper — your AI agent does the work in plain English.
+It's a one-time setup helper — your AI does the work in plain English.
 About fifteen minutes (forty-five from scratch).

 Works with —